-ASCO: Roche's closely watched TIGIT combo shows 2 checkpoint inhibitors could be better than 1
+ASCO: Roche's closely watched TIGIT combo shows 2 checkpoint inhibitors could be better than one

 The more checkpoint inhibitors the merrier—at least, that’s what Genentech is hoping to prove.
 Its PD-L1 blocker, Tecentriq, combined with its experimental anti-TIGIT antibody shrank tumors in 31% of patients with metastatic lung cancer—twice as many patients as Tecentriq alone.
 The findings could pave the way for an approach that makes checkpoint inhibitors work for more people.

 The phase 2 results, to be presented at the virtual annual meeting of the American Society for Clinical Oncology, are the first clinical data for the TIGIT-targeting med tiragolumab.
-Dubbed Cityscape, the trial enrolled 135 patients with non-small cell lung cancer (NSCLC) that had spread locally or elsewhere in the body, and whose tumors expressed PD-L1.
+Dubbed Cityscape, the trial enrolled 135 patients with non-small cell lung cancer (NSCLC) that had spread locally or elsewhere in the body and whose tumors expressed PD-L1.

 At the first data analysis in June 2019, the Tecentriq-tiragolumab combo beat Tecentriq and placebo at shrinking tumors: 31.3% of patients versus 16.2%.
 It also kept cancer at bay for 5.4 months, compared with 3.6 months, slashing patients’ risk of cancer worsening or death by 43%.

-Note: Editor's note: This story has been updated to include analyst comments.